Topi99/availability-calculator/README.md

 ### Running

-To start a web server for the application, run:
+First, start the web server for the application:

     make start-server

-To start the web application, run:
+Then, start the web application:

     make start-web